jacktslau/scala-lww-set/README.md

 * Integration Test
 * Resolve library conflict in PlayFramework
 * Use Terrform to create AWS infrastructure automatically

+### Sync API
+* return both addSet and removeSet instead of computes lookup of the LWW-Set
+* Besides using periodly request to the sync API, it should supports long polling or web-socket in this API.
+* In terms of scaling, I suggest using push notification to push the update event to mobile clients, so you can offload the servers to the Push Notification provider like Google or Apple

 ## Reference
 * [Conflict-free replicated data type](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)